Decomposing Impact on Longitudinal Outcome of Time-varying Covariate into Baseline Effect and Temporal Effect: Introduction

-The nonparametric LCSM can also be viewed as the latent basis growth model (LBGM) fit in the LCSM framework \citep{Liu2022LCSM}.
-A LGCM contains two growth factors: an intercept and a shape factor.
+The nonparametric LCSM can also be viewed as the latent basis growth model (LBGM) fit within the LCSM framework \citep{Liu2022LCSM}.
+An LBGM consists of two growth factors: an intercept and a shape factor.
 There are multiple ways to scale the shape factor.
-Following \citet{Liu2022LCSM}, we view the slope in the first time interval as the shape factor in this study; therefore, the slope in each of the other time intervals can be viewed as the product of the shape factor and the corresponding relative rate.
-A path diagram of the model with six repeated measures is provided in Figure \ref{fig:path_slp}, where we use $x_{1}$-$x_{6}$ to represent repeated measures of a longitudinal variable since they are observed measurements of a TVC in this project.
-As shown in Figure \ref{fig:path_slp}, the observed value is the sum of the corresponding latent true score (i.e., $x^{\ast}_{j}$) and a residual (i.e., $\epsilon_{xj}$) at each measurement time $t_{j}$.
+Following \citet{Liu2022LCSM}, we consider the slope in the first time interval as the shape factor in this study; thus, the slope in each of the other time intervals can be viewed as the product of the shape factor and the corresponding relative rate.
+A path diagram of the model with six repeated measures is provided in Figure \ref{fig:path_slp}, where we use $x_{1}$-$x_{6}$ to represent repeated measures of the TVC in this project.
+As shown in Figure \ref{fig:path_slp}, the observed value at each measurement time $t_{j}$ is the sum of the corresponding latent true score (i.e., $x^{\ast}_{j}$) and a residual (i.e., $\epsilon_{xj}$).
 At baseline, the true score is the growth factor indicating the initial status (i.e., $\eta^{[x]}_{0}$).
 At each post-baseline, the true score at time $t_{j}$ is a linear combination of the score at the previous time point $t_{j-1}$ and the amount of true change from time $t_{j-1}$ to $t_{j}$, which is represented by the product of the time interval from $t_{j-1}$ to $t_{j}$ (i.e., $t_{j}-t_{j-1}$) and the slope (i.e., $dx_{j}$) in the interval.
-In addition, the slope in each interval is the product of the shape factor (i.e., $\eta^{[x]}_{1}$) and the corresponding relative rate $\gamma_{j-1}$ as demonstrated in the figure.
-The parameters needed to be estimated in the model specified in Figure \ref{fig:path_slp} include the mean vector and variance-covariance matrix of the two growth factors, relative rates, and residuals over time.
-Another characteristic of the novel specification is that it allows one to estimate those parameters in the framework of individual measurement occasions by the `definition variables' approach \citep{Mehta2000people, Mehta2005people, Sterba2014individually}.
-The `definition variables' are observed variables that adjust model coefficients to individual-specific values.
-As shown in Figure \ref{fig:path_slp}, the `definition variables' in the novel specification are individual time intervals.
+Furthermore, each interval-specific slope is the product of the shape factor (i.e., $\eta^{[x]}_{1}$) and the corresponding relative rate $\gamma_{j-1}$, as demonstrated in the figure.
+Note that the model specified in Figure \ref{fig:path_slp} allows for separately estimating the initial status and the interval-specific slopes.
+In Figure \ref{fig:path_slp}, the intervals from $t_{j-1}$ to $t_{j}$ are represented by diamond shapes, signifying that these time intervals are `definition variables' \citep{Mehta2000people, Mehta2005people, Sterba2014individually}.
+These are observed variables that adjust model coefficients to individual-specific values, allowing for model construction within the framework of individual measurement occasions.

 \figurehere{1}